Home cinema cables: Do you know your phono from HDMI?

 The other common RCA cable has 3 connectors.
 As before, we have a stereo pair for audio (white and red) as well as a yellow for composite video.
 Years ago it was fairly common to use a cable with a SCART connector at one end and 3 phonos at the end.

-Some games consoles still use 3 RCA connector cables.
+As well as being popular home cinema cables, some games consoles still use 3 RCA connector cables.

 Typically used to connect a computer to a projector, a Video Graphics Array (VGA) cable uses a three-row 15-pin DE-15 connector.
 While many devices still include VGA connectors, they usually also have an HDMI port.